1.2.18 Newborn Supplement (NBS) - Description

 See 2.2.3 for further details on the birth registration requirements for NBS.

 NBS & NBU rate

-In addition, where an individual is eligible for NBS for one day, NBU is payable in respect of the first day of NBS eligibility.
+In addition, where an individual is eligible for NBS for one day and is not excluded under the legislative instrument (see 2.2.3 for further detail on NBS and NBU eligibility criteria), NBU is payable in respect of the first day of NBS eligibility.
 The NBU is a separate amount to the NBS and is not included in calculating an eligible individual's FTB Part A rate.

 For more information on NBS and NBU rates see 3.11.